 Finally, there is a version made as QGIS script, which can be downloaded from the script branch and installed as a QGIS script.

 The pluging currently features two algorithms: shadow depth and ambient occlusion.
-Data input for the plugin should be a digital elevation model (DEM) in raster format.
+Data input for both algorithms should be a digital elevation model (DEM) in raster format.
 Note that it has to be projected in a metric coordinate system.
 Please check the post explaining the problems with unprojected data (WGS84), especially when considering to open an issue in the main repository.

 Sun direction marks the horizontal position of the Sun where 0° is on the North, 90° on the East and 270° on the West.